kubi-zone/kubi.zone/website/content/docs/custom-resources/zone.md

 template = "docs/page.html"

 [extra]
-lead = "A Zone represents a logical grouping of independent DNSRecords" toc = true top = false
+lead = "A Zone represents a logical grouping of DNSRecords and sub-zones." toc = true top = false
 +++